Cray-HPE/docs-csm/operations/iuf/workflows/managed_rollout.md

 - Host firmware has been updated on managed nodes

-## 2. Tune SMA OpenSearch
+## 2. Tune SMA `OpenSearch`

 When moving from CSM 1.3/SMA 1.7 to CSM 1.4/SMA 1.8 or when fresh installing a CSM 1.4/SMA 1.8 system, tuning `OpenSearch` needs to be considered.
 During an upgrade of SMA, `OpenSearch` replaces `ElasticSearch` and any `ElasticSearch` tuning that was used previously will not be relevant.
-Before booting compute nodes, please refer to the "Configure OpenSearch" section in the _HPE Cray EX System Monitoring Application Administration Guide_ for instructions on tuning `OpenSearch`.
+Before booting compute nodes, please refer to the "Configure`OpenSearch`" section in the _HPE Cray EX System Monitoring Application Administration Guide_ for instructions on tuning `OpenSearch`.

 ## 3. Execute the IUF `managed-nodes-rollout` stage